Herat (1793–1863): Involvement in the Second Khorasan Rebellion and Persian invasion (1829–1833)

 As a response, 'Abbas Mirza sent his son, Mohammad Mirza, with 27,000 or 30,000 troops to attack Herat in the summer of 1833.
 Qa'im Maqam was sent with 4,000 troops as a reinforcement.
 Kamran Shah only had around 5,000 men at his disposal.
 Sher Mohammad Khan Hazara organized a confederacy of Aimaq, Uzbek, and Turkmen tribes to defend Herat against the Shi'ites.
 He managed to convince Mizrab Khan of Maimana to overcome his suspicion of Yar Mohammad Khan and join the confederacy in fighting against the Iranians.

 Mohammad Mirza took Kohsan and attempted to besiege the fort of Ghourian.
 This siege was unsuccessful however, and Qa'im Maqam left 2,000 troops at Ghoruian to continue the siege while he and Mohammad Mirza moved towards Herat.
-Although it was doubtful that the army could take Herat since it couldn't even take Ghourian, the answer to that was never resolved since 'Abbas Mirza ended up dying from tuberculosis on October 25.
+Although it was doubtful that the army could take Herat since it could not even take Ghourian, the answer to that was never resolved since 'Abbas Mirza ended up dying from tuberculosis on October 25.
 Mohammad Mirza, as the heir-apparent, was abliged to lift the siege.
 However, "Muhammad Mirza vowed that, once he had secured the throne of Persia, he would return and avenge himself on the city that had the timerity to resist his army."
 He demanded that Kamran Shah pay tribute and demolish the fort of Ghourian.
 Although Kamran Shah did accept these demands, he never followed through with them.